dylan-lang/opendylan/documentation/getting-started-ide/source/editopt.rst

 commands:

 Describe
-   Opens a window that lists the element’s module, library, source file, and describes the element.
+   Opens a window that lists the element's module, library, source file, and describes the element.

 Browse